OpenDesignHouse/Proposal/README.md

 Finnish Open Design House
 =========================

-**Keywords:** open design, architecture, open source, traditional construction, &quot;slow construction&quot;, cultural practices
+**Keywords:** open design, architecture, open source, traditional construction, slow construction, cultural practices

 **Our Project:**
 Open source design and architecture is a growing field of practice, as evidenced by [OpenDesk.cc](http://www.opendesk.cc), [WikiHouse.cc](http://www.wikihouse.cc/), [Open Source Ecology](http://opensourceecology.org), and [Open Source Beehives](http://opensourcebeehives.net).
 Like these projects, the Finnish Open Design House creates and open sources tools, designs, and guidebooks so that anyone can build a traditional Finnish home for themselves.
 Unlike these other projects, which focus on automated construction systems like CNC Routers and 3D printers, the Finnish Open Design House will use modernized versions of traditional construction methods and standard local materials to build these homes.
 In so doing, it will allow everyday people to develop meaningful skills, will revitalize traditional practices and connect people to their roots, and will allow people to build solid, lasting homes in which to live.
 It is construction that will last and that cares for the environment by using local, sustainable materials and energy efficient construction.
 Where other projects seek to accelarate the process of building and making new objects, we are creating a "slow building" movement that involves attention to social and cultural practices that protect the environment and care for our spiritual and cultural well-being.